lexoyo/silexisation-example/README.md

 ## Workshop outline

-* content
+### content

 Add sections with the raw text content and images.
 Add "semantinc" to the texts - titles, links, paragraph styles.
 Also add components where needed.

 => step1-content.html

-* aligns
+### aligns

 Move and resize each text boxe and image to their final place and size.

 => step2-aligns.html

-* text-styles
+### text-styles

 Create the text style classes and set the correct styles.

 => step3-text-styles.html

-* css-styles
+### Widgets

 Add Silex widgets: copy/paste CSS, HTML and JS code.

 => step4-css-styles.html

-* video
+### video

 Add a video player in background of the hero section.

 => step5-video.html

-* mobile
+### mobile

 customize mobile version.

 => step6-mobile.html

 ## Colors